 We embarked on a very ambitious project to raise and compare fifteen different breeds of heritage chickens in 2016.
 The birds were assessed for temperament, taste, health and growth rate.
-Our chicken breeds for 2016 included Barbexieux, Barnvelder, Barred Rock, Bielefelder, Bonticou, Brahma, Bresse, Buckeye, Buff Orpington, Delaware, Dorking, Marans, Neiderrheiner, Rhode Island Red, Sulmtaler and Sussex.
+Our chicken breeds for 2016 included Barbexieux, Barnvelder, Barred Rock, Bielefelder, Brahma, Bresse, Buckeye, Buff Orpington, Delaware, Dorking, Malines, Marans, Neiderrheiner, Rhode Island Red, Sulmtaler and Speckled Sussex.
 The project culminated in a series of blind tasting of our birds.
 These included “double-blind” tests, in which neither the chef nor the tasters knew the identity of the birds until after everyones impressions were recorded.

-Our birds are processed in two family-run independent NYS-5A inspected plants.
-Waterfowl are processed at RutsRidge Farm in Greenwich NY.
-Chickens are processed at Old Hibernia Farm in Salt Point, NY.
+Our birds are processed in local, family-run independent NYS-5A inspected plants.
+Waterfowl are processed at Pick of the Pasture in Hoosic Falls NY.
+Chickens are processed either at Pick of the Pasture, or at Old Hibernia Farm in Salt Point, NY.
 These facilities are very clean and professionally run, and the birds are handled humanely throughout.
 Humane treatment of our birds is of paramount importance to us.

 We sell our whole birds to individuals and to local restaurants and retail stores.
 We sell our value added foods directly to the consumer at local farmers markets.
 We are vendors at the Troy Waterfront (Troy NY), Rosendale (Rosendale NY) and Dirty Girl Farm (Andes NY) Farmers Markets , and our products may be ordered on line and picked up at your local market.
 Because our birds are processed under NYS inspection, they may ONLY be sold in NYS, we do not ship birds at this time.
 We hope to offer NYC pick-up later in 2019.